 If you have certain expenditures each year, such as extraordinary medical bills, charitable contributions or mortgage interest, you might want to itemize these on your state income tax return to reduce the taxes you owe.
 If your expenditures exceed your state's standard deduction, it's worth deducting them by itemizing taxes, even if you don't have enough itemized deductions to surpass the federal standard deduction.
-Check your state's tax rules because not all states give you the option to itemize expenses on your state return, while others have modified deduction programs.
+Be sure to check your state's tax rules, however, as not all states give you the option to itemize expenses on your state return.

 When completing your state and federal income tax returns, you'll find that each allows a "standard deduction" meant to give you a tax break for certain expenditures.
 At the state level, this standard deduction varies but is likely lower than the federal standard deduction.
 At the federal level for tax year 2017, the standard deductions ranged from $6,350 for filers with Single status, up to $12,700 for Married Filing Jointly status and Qualifying Widow(er) status.
 These figures nearly double for all filing statuses beginning with the 2018 tax year due to new tax reforms.
 The standard deduction and itemized deduction difference is that with standard deduction you take a predetermined deduction, with itemized deduction, you are able to write off each deduction for which you're eligible.
 Because of the higher 2018 standard deduction, fewer taxpayers are expected to itemize on their 2018 taxes.